LarryAMorgan/MRA_Covell/README.md

 # MRA_Covell
-Block map for Covell sector orchards
+A web map of Covell sector orchards can be found here.